taichi/modernjs/modernjs.en.md

 The [webpack] configuration file will create objects every `NODE_ENV`.
 If you describe the same parts in different environments and parts different for each environment, you need to synthesize the configuration objects.

 It is this module that can be used at that time.
-I do not have to use it, since it is not particularly advanced.
+I do not have to use it since it is not particularly advanced.

 #### [webpack-validator](https://github.com/js-dxtools/webpack-validator)
 It is a module that can check whether the configuration file of [webpack] is written correctly.

-In webpack 2, equivalent functions are implemented, so these modules are not needed.
+In webpack 2, similar features are implemented, so these modules are not needed.

 # Topics on [Electron]
 [Electron] is a framework for creating GUI applications that run on multiple operating systems.
 Internally [Node.js] and [Chromium] move.